infobloxopen/atlas-app-toolkit/README.md

 ## REST API Syntax Specification

-All public REST API endpoints must follow [REST API Syntax Specification](https://docs.google.com/document/d/1gi4npvvaY_M1uP2i9LCmX8tOyvF6E5E7HAg1c9uAp_E/)
+Toolkit enforces some of the API syntax requirements that are common for applications that are written by Infoblox.
+All public REST API endpoints must follow the same guidelines mentioned below.

 ### Resources and Collections